rydmike/flex_color_scheme/README.md

     if was created with `ThemeData` or `ThemeData.from` factory.
     See issue [#65663](https://github.com/flutter/flutter/issues/65663).
     The `ChipThemeData` modification used here fixes the issue.

-  * The `FloatingActionButtonTheme` is set as follows:
-    ```dart
-    FloatingActionButtonThemeData(
-      backgroundColor: colorScheme.secondary,
-      foregroundColor: colorScheme.onSecondary)
-    ```
-    **NOTE**
-    This definition will be removed in version 2.0.0.
-    It is no longer needed.
-Flutter SDK now produces the same end result by default.

  * For `TabBarTheme`, the Flutter standard selected tab and indicator